Queen Elizabeth II Health Sciences Centre: History

 The Victoria General Hospital was established in 1887 by the City of Halifax and the provincial government when the former City and Provincial Hospital at the same site (Peter McGuigan, The Historic South End Halifax) was renamed; the City and Provincial Hospital having been established in 1859.
 In 1948, a new Victoria General Hospital was opened immediately east of the land which would eventually become home to the IWK Health Centre, a children's hospital, on a block bounded by Tower Road, University Avenue, and South Street, and was the largest hospital in the province in terms of both staff and bed capacity.
 A hospital parking area was established in the lot between Tower Road and South Park Street; in the 1980s the lot was expanded to physically join with the hospital facilities, effectively dividing Tower Road into two sections north and south of the facility.
 Historically, the VG, as it is called, was aligned with the Dalhousie University Faculty of Medicine as the province's only teaching hospital.

-The Victoria General Hospital's emergency and outpatient services were closed and consolidated at the new Infirmary site in 1998.
+A new, 450-bed Halifax Infirmary was completed in 1996 at a cost of around $130 million, and the first patients were moved to the new building in early 1997.
+A new emergency department opened at the Infirmary on 1 March 1997, replacing the emergency centres at the old Infirmary and the Victoria General.
+A 672-space above-ground parking garage opened at the Infirmary in 2003.
+An enlarged emergency department, the Charles V. Keating Emergency and Trauma Centre, opened in a $20.4-million extension to the Infirmary building in June 2009.

 The pipes in some parts of the QEII have been contaminated with legionella bacteria since the 1980s, which has rendered water in some buildings undrinkable.

 Physical components

-The QEII Health Sciences Centre is spread across 10 buildings, which now comprise two geographically separate campuses (formally termed "sites") on the Halifax Peninsula.
+The QEII Health Sciences Centre occupies 10 buildings located on two campuses (formally termed "sites") on the Halifax Peninsula.